 Surprisingly, the most popular activity at Horseshoe Bay is horseback riding!
-You can ride a horse down the beach at sunset if you fancy.
+Horseshoe Bay Ranch offers 2-hour-long Bush and Beach rides.
 I still have mild PTSD from the time I rode a horse in Italy and it wanted to drown me and my camera while fording a river, so I passed on it this time.

 So which is the best beach on Magnetic Island?

 My vote’s for Balding Bay and Radical Bay as the most beautiful beaches on Magnetic Island.
 However, if you’re looking to swim, only two beaches have a swimming area that’s protected from stingers; the better of the two is Horseshoe Bay.